Public Waters Alligator Hunting Info

 - Each hunter issued physical tags for each alligator.

 - Harvest Reporting is Mandatory (via on-line harvest report and survey)

 Search MS Public Boat Ramps (click on below link):

 Each person drawn for a public waters permit must attend a mandatory MS Alligator Hunting Training Course for their permit.
 Also, anyone who is issued a private lands permit must also attend.
 Each training course has limited attendance, therefore, limited to permitted hunters for that year only.
-However, each permittted hunter is allowed to bring one (1) guest to the training course.
+However, each permitted hunter is allowed to bring one (1) guest to the training course.
 Registration for the classes is an electronic process and instructions for registration are included within the email notification to all drawn public water hunters and permitted applicants for private land hunts.
-There is no charge for attendance to the trainng courses.
+There is no charge for attendance to the training courses.
 The training courses provide information on alligator history, biology, MDWFP Alligator Program, all alligator hunting regulations, capture methods, capture gear, harvest methods, processing meat and hides, harvest reporting and documentation, how/where to purchase licenses and possession permits, and much more.

 Obtaining CITES Tags after the harvest